Altium: 1999–2010: IPO and name change to Altium

-In August 1999, Altium went public on the Australian Securities Exchange under symbol (ASX:PRI).
+In August 1999, Altium went public on the Australian Securities Exchange.
 The company continued to develop and release new versions of this design tool, including Protel 98 in 1998, Protel 99 in 1999 and Protel 99 SE in 2000.
 In 2000, Altium acquired ACCEL with whom they previously partnered with in 1986.

 In 2001, the company changed its name from Protel Systems to Altium and continued to expand throughout the United States, Europe, and Asia.
 It also made more acquisitions including embedded software developer Tasking in 2001 for A$73.4 million and EDA software distributor Hoschar AG in 2002.

 Protel DXP was issued in 2003, Protel 2004 in 2004, Altium Designer 6.0 in 2005.
 In 2010, Altium acquired Morfik Technology Pty Ltd., a developer of visual design tools for engineering and deploying cloud-based software applications.
 Morfik's founders originally worked for Altium/Protel before leaving to found the company after Altium's IPO.

-Since 2011: Expansion and acquisitions
+2011-2023: Expansion and acquisitions

 In 2011, Altium announced it would be expanding its presence in Shanghai, China, in the second half of 2011 to take advantage of lower wages.

 On October 15, 2012, the Altium board removed Nick Martin as CEO and named executive vice chairman Kayvan Oboudiyat to replace him.
 On January 16, 2014, Altium announced Kayvan Oboudiyat's retirement and succession by Aram Mirkazemi as CEO.
 In May of the same year, Altium announced that the core R&D operations for its flagship PCB CAD tools would again relocate in a "cost neutral" move to San Diego, California.

 In 2015, Altium acquired Octopart, a search engine for electronic and industrial parts.
 The same year, it acquired the cloud-based electronic component management system company Ciiva.
 Additional acquisitions by the company have included enterprise PLM integration solutions provider Perception Software in 2016 and cloud-based EDA tool company Upverter in 2017.

+In 2018, Altium acquired Brooklyn-based PCB:NG, an online service for turnkey PCB assembly that introduced instantaneous Design for Manufacturability (DFM) checks for orders varying in volume and complexity.